nette/schema/readme.md

 	->assert($countIsEven, 'Even items in array');

 $processor->process($schema, ['a', 'b', 'c']);
-// Failed assertion "Even items in array" for option with value array.
+// Failed assertion "Even items in array" for item with value array.
 ```

 The method can be called repeatedly to add more assertions.